bulldozer2003/CsvImport/README.md

     - If the model allows the data to be multivalued, the column name should be appended with a ':'.
-    - For update, as the way the plugins manage updates of their data varies, the `updateMode` is not used for extraData.
+    - For update, as the way the plugins manage updates of their data varies, the `updateMode` is not used for extra data.
     - As Omeka jobs don't manage ACL, if a plugin uses it (usually no), the jobs displatcher should be the synchronous one and be set in config.ini, so the ACL will use the one of the current user: